smellycloud/chart_to_playlist_api/README.md

 # Guide

 ### Follow these steps to set up and run the project on your local machine:
+(I'm too cheap to deploy and host :3)

 1. **Clone the Repository**
 2. **Install Requirements**